python-visualization/folium/latest/_sources/getting_started.md.txt

 Choosing a tileset
 ------------------

-The default tiles are set to `OpenStreetMap`, but a selection of tilesets from Stamen and CartoDB are also built in.
+The default tiles are set to `OpenStreetMap`, but a selection of tilesets are also built in.

 ```{code-cell} ipython3
 folium.Map((45.5236, -122.6750), tiles="cartodb positron")